HMS Courageous (50): Air group

 Courageous could carry up to 48 aircraft; following completion of her trials and embarking stores and personnel, she sailed for Spithead on 14 May 1928.
 The following day, a Blackburn Dart of 463 Flight made the ship's first deck landing.
 The Dart was followed by the Fairey Flycatchers of 404 and 407 Flights, the Fairey IIIFs of 445 and 446 Flights and the Darts of 463 and 464 Flight.
 The ship sailed for Malta on 2 June to join the Mediterranean Fleet.

 From 1933 to the end of 1938 Courageous carried No. 800 Squadron, which flew a mixture of nine Hawker Nimrod and three Hawker Osprey fighters.
-810, 820 and 821 Squadrons were embarked for reconnaissance and anti-ship attack missions during the same period.
+810, 820 and 821 Squadrons were embarked for reconnaissance and anti-ship attack missions in the same period.
 They flew the Blackburn Baffin, the Blackburn Shark, the Blackburn Ripon and the Fairey Swordfish torpedo bombers as well as Fairey Seal reconnaissance aircraft.
 As a deck landing training carrier, in early 1939 Courageous embarked the Blackburn Skua and Gloster Sea Gladiator fighters of 801 Squadron and the Swordfish torpedo bombers of 811 Squadron, although both of these squadrons were disembarked when the ship was relieved of her training duties in May.